How to configure a load balancing solution using unions in Index Manager Enterprise.

 The next search request sent from the client to the Enterprise server is now forwarded to the primary union member, and so on.

-If the primary union members fails (note that the same would apply if the backup union member fails), then the situation is as follows (see below screenshot):
+If the primary union member fails (note that the same would apply if the backup union member fails), then the situation is as follows (see the below screenshot):